Aztorius/vitaforensic/README.md

 ## Step 0 : remove passcode

 If there is an unknown passcode at startup, then you will need to remove it.

+YOU ONLY HAVE 4 to 5 TRIES OF PASSCODES.

 To do so, you will need to check if the PS Vita is a 1st gen (PCH-100X) or 2nd gen (PCH-200X).

 IN ANY CASE : MAKE A FORENSIC COPY OF THE MEMORY CARD